HarithaGane99/HarithaGane99/README.md

 ### About Me

-👋 I'm a third-year Software Engineering student at the University of Westminster.
+👋 I'm a third-year Software Engineering student of the University of Westminster affiliated with the Informatics Institute of Technology, Sr Lanka.
 I enjoy taking on coding challenges and exploring the world of software engineering!